-- 3.1 Academic and professional freedom is essential to the functioning of the Institute as well as being a fundamental working condition.
-The Institute serves its community as an open intellectual forum where varying shades of opinion may be freely expressed and fairly debated.
-Evaluation of faculty and the reward of merit must be based solely on teaching effectiveness and professional competence. - 3.2 Faculty members are entitled to full freedom in research and other creative activities and in the publication of the results.
-Research or consultation is not to interfere with the satisfactory performance of responsibilities to the Institute. - 3.3 Faculty members are entitled to freedom in the classroom in discussing the curriculum subject. - 3.4 The faculty member is a citizen, a member of a learned profession and an employee of the Institute.
-When he or she speaks or writes as a citizen, he or she should be free from institutional censorship or discipline.
+- 3.1 Academic and professional freedom, creativity, and constructive dissent are essential to the functioning of the Institute as well as being a fundamental working condition.
+The Institute serves its community as an open intellectual forum where varying shades of opinion may be freely expressed and fairly debated. - 3.2 Academic freedom shall include free discussion of material relevant to a course that a faculty member has been assigned to teach consistent with the published syllabus and established curriculum. - 3.3 Faculty members are entitled to full freedom in research, creation of personal works and the publication of the results.
+The creation of these works is not to interfere with the satisfactory performance of responsibilities to the Institute. - 3.4 Teachers are entitled to freedom in the classroom in discussing their subject, but they should not introduce into their teaching controversial matter that has no relation to their subject.
+Teachers are citizens, members of a learned profession, and officers of an educational institution.
+When they speak or write as citizens, they should be free from institutional censorship or discipline, but this special position in the community imposes special obligations.
+As men and women of learning and educational officers, they should remember that the public may judge their profession and their institution by their utterances.
+Hence they at all times should be accurate, should exercise appropriate restraint, should show respect for the opinions of others and for the established policy of their institution, and when properly identifying themselves to outside audiences as associated with the Institute should clearly indicate that they are not institutional spokespeople unless specifically commissioned to serve in such a capacity.